 Do we send your information overseas?

 Depending on your relationship with us or the type of service we provide to you we may disclose some of your personal information, for the purposes described above, to our international offices.
 We may also disclose your personal information to other countries specified by you from time to time in order to provide services to you.

-Where SAI360 holds and processes your Personal Data for contractual purposes (e.g. if you have purchased something from us), we will hold and process this data for as long as we are legally obliged to do so.
-Where you have provided your consent for us to hold and process your Personal Data (for example to provide you with updates on relevant products and services we may offer), we will do so until you ask us not to.
+Where SAI360 holds and processes your personal information for contractual purposes (e.g. if you have purchased something from us), we will hold and process this data for as long as we are legally obliged to do so.
+Where you have provided your consent for us to hold and process your personal information (for example to provide you with updates on relevant products and services we may offer), to the extent permitted by applicable law, we will do so until you ask us not to.

 Your rights as a Data Subject

-At any point while we are in possession of or processing your Personal Data and depending on your jurisdiction, you, the Data Subject, have a number of rights such as the right of access to your information; the right to amend or correct your personal information and the right to withdraw your consent for processing.
-More details regarding these rights are available on any form on this Web site where are asked to enter any Personal Data If you are using one of our Products or Services contracted by your employer please contact your customer representative.
+Depending on your jurisdiction, and subject to applicable data protection laws, you, the Data Subject, may have a number of data protection rights such as: the right of access to your information; the right to delete, restrict/block, object to, amend/update or correct or port your personal information and the right to withdraw your consent for processing.
+More details regarding these rights are available on any form on this website where you are asked to enter any personal data.
+If you are using one of our products or services contracted by your employer, please contact your customer representative.